Han Kwang-song: 2017–2020: Loans to Perugia and Juventus

 On 7 August 2017, he was loaned to Serie B team Perugia.
 He debuted for the club in the Coppa Italia third-round game against Benevento, which Perugia won 4–0.
 On 27 August 2017, Han scored a hat-trick on his Serie B debut for Perugia in a 5–1 win over Virtus Entella.
 Han scored seven league goals for Perugia in 17 games during the 2017–18 season, before returning to Cagliari on 1 February 2018.

-Han's first game as a starter for Cagliari, and in Serie A, came on 27 February in a 5–0 home defeat against Napoli.
+Han's first game as a starter for Cagliari, and in Serie A, came on 26 February in a 5–0 home defeat against Napoli.
 He played seven league games in the 2017–18 season.
 On 15 August 2018, Han joined on loan to Perugia for a second time.
 Initially unable to play due to an injury, Han scored his first seasonal goal against Ascoli in a 3–0 away win.
 He ended the 2018–19 season with four goals in 20 league games.

 On 2 September 2019, Han secured a deadline-day move to Juventus on a two-year loan from Cagliari, with an obligation to purchase at the end of the term.
 The Serie A champions moved him to their reserve team playing in Serie C: Juventus U23.
-On 26 October, Han was called-up to the first team for the Serie A game against Lecce, becoming the first player from Asia to be called-up for Juventus.
+On 26 October, Han was called-up to the first team for the Serie A game against Lecce, becoming the first player from Asia to do so for Juventus.
 On 6 November, he converted a penalty to beat Alessandria 1–0 in a Coppa Italia Serie C match.
 That was his lone goal for Juventus U23 with the addition of two assists in 20 matches.